Complaining about councillors and devolved public bodies

 If your complaint is about the public appointments process

-If you are unhappy with a decision made by a public body
+If you're unhappy with a decision made by a public body

 If you want to complain about how a decision was made, you should use the complaints procedure for the body that you want to complain about.
-This usually involves using an internal complaints process, and complaining to an ombudsman if you are not satisfied with the response.
+This usually involves using an internal complaints process, and complaining to an ombudsman if you're not satisfied with the response.

 Find out more about getting legal advice.